JIVE-TALK.COM

 Playboy Swings: How Hugh Hefner and Playboy Changed the Face of Music by Patty Farmer (2015)

 Hugh Hefner’s Playboy magazine in the mid-1950s became famous for a number of attributes.
-Not only was the concept of a magazine that featured a very modern and liberal lifestyle and aimed mostly at white new middle class bachelors very new.
+His concept of a magazine that featured a very modern and liberal lifestyle and aimed mostly at white new middle class bachelors was very advanced.
+And style, fashion, food, sports and of course excellent photographs of beautiful, scarcely clad girls defined the flair of the magazine.

-And there was more to it: When in 1953 founder Hugh Hefner asked future Playboy promotion manager Victor Lownes to write a jazz LP review (Mabel Mercer) for the introductory issue of the magazine, the strong relation between the magazine and jazz music was already there.
+And there was more to it: When in 1953 founder Hefner asked future Playboy promotion manager Victor Lownes to write a jazz LP review (Mabel Mercer) for the introductory issue of the magazine, the strong relation between the magazine and jazz music was already there.
 The objective Hefner envisioned when he published the first edition of the magazine in December of the same year (with cover girl Marilyn Monroe) was not simply made up of half-naked girls and sleazy content.

 Moreover, Playboy wanted to give the impression that the company of these beauties was the final reward the male reader would receive if only he followed Playboy’s suggestions of what to read, how to order the right wine and food in a restaurant, how to decorate the (bachelor) pad and how to develop into a man who knew his way around and would easily impress women.
 Furthermore, the subjects that finally would complete the attractive man were an understanding of the arts and music, most of all jazz, since Hefner was a jazz fan.